mdolin/advisor-bot/README.md

 ### Description
-Advisorbot is a command line program that can carry out various tasks to help a cryptocurrency investor analyse the data available on an exchange.
+Advisorbot is a command-line program that can carry out various tasks to help a cryptocurrency investor analyse the data available on an exchange.
+In this case, data is available in .csv file.

 ### Main bits of the project
 * CSV Reader